ajramos/cloud-certs/gcp-pcne-cert.md

 - Outbound HTTP/HTTPS proxy for VMs and GKE workloads.
 - URL filtering, user/group-based access control, and threat protection.
 - Integrated with Cloud Logging and Security Command Center.
+- Monitored access to untrusted websites: identifies and logs any traffic that deviates from your established policies, providing you with valuable insights.
+- Essentially creating an allowlist of approved web destinations, preventing your systems from communicating with potentially harmful or unauthorized websites
 - Can be used to enforce compliance and prevent data exfiltration.

 **Reference:**